meher12/Kafka-kafkaStream-springBoot/README.md

 ### 5. Kafka Stream Feedback:
 1. Add the good feedback to "t.commodity.feedback-one-good" And find the good word in text in FeedbackOneStream "mapperGoodWords()"
-2. Add branchLocation as the key and value "good word"
+2. Add branchLocation as the key and value "good word" (Who Owns This Feedback)
+3. Stream to analyze feedback(good or bad) from t.commodity.feedback topic to t.commodity.feedback-good-word or t.commodity.feedback-bad-word